01 of 05

 - The bottle should be dry to touch within two hours, and cured within 24 hours.

-*A word of caution.
-Make sure to use spray paint and primer in a well-ventilated area.
+Note: Make sure to use spray paint and primer in a well-ventilated area.
 It is preferable to do all of your spray painting outside.
 Wear a paint respirator for extra precaution when using chemical spray products.Continue to 3 of 5 below.

 03 of 05